 Co-browsing in customer onboarding

-If your software is too difficult to learn during onboarding, you stand to lose potential customers.
+If your business is too difficult to learn during onboarding, you stand to lose potential customers.
 Sometimes, technically superior products lose to weaker counterparts that have better customer support teams.
 To ensure that you earn the customers that you deserve, put the right onboarding support systems in place, like co-browsing.

 Common onboarding issues